Singapore ex-BSI wealth manager stays in remand as prosecutor challenging bail

-The case is part of Singapore's money laundering investigation related to scandal-hit 1Malaysia Development Berhad (1MDB) [TERRN.UL], which is being probed by at least six jurisdictions.
+The case is part of Singapore's money laundering investigation related to scandal-hit 1Malaysia Development Berhad (1MDB), which is being probed by at least six jurisdictions.

 The prosecution's move to challenge the bail in the High Court means Yeo Jiawei, a 33-year-old Singaporean who is facing nine charges including forgery, money laundering and has already served 40 days in remand, stays in detention.